mc-cip/spec/format_spec.md

 ##### `required`

 This field MUST be present on dependencies with the `asset` type.
 It CANNOT be present on dependencies with the `framework` type.
-This field is a boolean that indicates whether a dependecy is required in order for the Project requiring it to function properly.
+This field is a boolean that indicates whether a dependency is required in order for the Project requiring it to function properly.

 ##### `version`